Read more about workshop structure, fee, and size under the schedule below.

 Get in touch today to discuss Lou visiting your school, library, home, town hall, or community group!

 Workshop venue and space requirements:

-2. Room with space for at least four tables and an ironing board
+2. Room with space for at least four 6′ tables

 Typical Workshop Structure